tbma2014us/ops-tools/cloudwatch_metrics/README.md

 | OpenFileDescriptorCount  | number of open files |

-* Typical IAM role for this service:
+* Typical IAM policy for this service:
 ```json
 {
     "Version": "2012-10-17",